devopsmalmo/meetups/README.md

 - Repository for requesting DevOps Malmö Meetup talk.
 - This Repository Contains Meetups and Speakers Information For DevOps Malmö Meetup Group.

-# Meetups are Temporary Canceled due to (COVID-19)
+## On-site Meetups are Temporary Canceled due to (COVID-19)

-To take care of our Members and Health of people around us, We decided to go safe and protect our Community.
+To take care of our Members and the Health of people around us, We decided to go safe and protect our Community.
-We will monitor *The Public Health Agency of Sweden - Folkhälsomyndigheten* and update for next meetups.
+We will monitor *The Public Health Agency of Sweden - Folkhälsomyndigheten* and update for next on-site meetups.
 No date is currently known, we will update Readme once we know more.

 - We will host only *Online Meetups*.